Show All Answers

 Reporting a close call will let us know about trends that are affecting you and others, such as unsafe motorists at a specific location, etc.

-Rail Runner tickets can be purchased on our app, online, or onboard the train from ticket agents.
-We accept cash and all credit cards, except American Express.
-You will receive a discount for buying tickets online or on our app.
+To minimize operator-to-passenger interactions during the COVID-19 health pandemic, Rail Runner tickets can only be purchased on our app or online.
+We accept all debit and credit cards, except American Express.
 Find more information and purchase tickets on the How to Buy page.